bitcoin-sv-specs/brfc-paymail/src/06-simplified-payment-protocol.md

 In the first case, the sender knows the paymail of the recipient and the amount they wish to send.
 The sender will query the paymail endpoint for the BIP 270 endpoint.
 Next, the sender's wallet software will query the BIP 270 paymail endpoint with a query parameter for the amount.
 The sender will receive a payment request which they will then pay by building, signing, and sending a transaction to the <code>paymentUrl</code> specified in the payment request (following the BIP 270 protocol).

-In the second case, the sender has received a patmene request ID embedded in a URL or in a QR code using the PayTo protocol with an extra `{?prid}` URI parameter.
+In the second case, the sender has received a payment request ID embedded in a URL or in a QR code using the PayTo protocol with an extra `{?prid}` URI parameter.
 The sender either clicks the URL or scans the QR code, which will activate their wallet software.
 The wallet software will query the paymail endpoint to find the BIP 270 endpoint.
 The wallet software will then query the BIP 270 paymail endpoint with a query parameter for the payment request ID.
 The sender will then pay the payment request by building, signing, and sending a transaction to the <code>paymentUrl</code> specified in the payment request (following the BIP 270 protocol).

 ## Capability discovery